 - Don’t miss sunset on the beach, a nightly ritual.
 Prepare yourself in advance with bug spray, as the “no see ums” like to feast at sunset.

 - Feria, or farmer’s market in Tama on Saturday mornings.
-Food, crafts, entertainment, etc.
+Food, crafts, entertainment, etc. A Thursday night feria has been added, basically a low key fiesta/gathering of the local talent and treats.

 - There may be a fiesta in the neighboring town of Villa Real or in the region.
 If so, take advantage local cultural attraction.
 The kids will enjoy it too.
 Bullfighting, carnival, food, etc Costa Rica style.
 Quite often there’s a parade through town in advance of the fiesta.
 Go after dark for the most excitement.